-- The Department for Transport (DfT), in partnership with Muscular Dystrophy UK, has also announced £1.27 million to install 37 more Changing Places at service stations across England.
+- The Department for Transport (DfT), in partnership with Muscular Dystrophy UK, announced in August 2020 that £1.27 million to install 37 more Changing Places at service stations across England.

 Which buildings are legally required to have Changing Places?

-- Shopping centres of retail parks – with gross floor areas of 30,000m2 +
+- Shopping centres or retail parks – with gross floor areas of 30,000m2 +

 - Retail premises – 2,500m2 +